University of Melbourne Research

 - Whether students with different needs respond differently to the program.

-The methods will include pre and post surveys to measure change over time.
-The student results will be compared to students from comparison schools to determine if changes arose from the project and not just from student maturation.
-Parent and teacher interviews, student focus groups and student case study analyses will also be conducted to gain deeper insights into the nature of the program impacts.
+The methods included pre and post surveys to measure change over time.
+The student results were compared to students from comparison schools to determine if changes arose from the program and not just from student maturation.
+Parent/carer and teacher interviews, student focus groups and student case study analyses were also conducted to gain deeper insights into the nature of the program impacts.

 WHAT CONTRIBUTION WILL THIS MAKE?

 Health promotion projects typically benefit those who are already doing well.
 Resilience promotion is particularly difficult to measure because of the many factors involved and the potential for the benefits to only emerge during a time of future adversity.
-If this program is found to be closing the gap for students who are at risk then it will be an extremely important contribution in a time of escalating youth mental health issues.
+Programs found to be closing the gap for students who are at risk will be an extremely important contribution in a time of escalating youth mental health issues.